open-life-science/open-life-science.github.io/_ols-1/week01.md

 These 30-minute meetings will happen every other week during OLS.
 The default time is during your cohort call time.
 Your mentor will reach out to you this week to confirm when and where you'll be meeting.

 In your first meeting with your mentor, introduce yourselves and then:
-- Make sure you have your Mozilla Pulse account set up
 - Make sure you have your GitHub account set up
 - Review your self-assessment
 - Set 1-2 personal open science goals for yourself